Viagra (sildenafil) tablets to treat erectile dysfunction available in 25mg, 50mg, and 100mg strengths.Start order

 Why do men get erectile dysfunction?

 Many factors can contribute to impotence (erectile dysfunction).
-Lifestyle choices, such as excess drinking, smoking, illegal drug use, and even obesity and stress, can have an impact on erections.
+Lifestyle choices, such as excess drinking, smoking, illegal drug use, as well as obesity and stress, can all have an impact on erections.
 Erectile dysfunction can also be a symptom of underlying health problems such as atherosclerosis, heart disease, and diabetes, amongst others.

 Men suffering from erectile dysfunction should inform their GPs who will undertake an assessment, possibly perform tests, and provide advice.